-A couple of open problems will be presented at the end of most lectures, some will be from the open problem list from a previous iteration of this course (they'll have an A after the number) and some will be new (will have a B after the number).
+A couple of open problems will be presented at the end of most lectures, some will be from the open problem list from a previous iteration of this course and some will be new.
 They won't necessarily be the most important problems in the field (although some will be rather important), I have tried to select a mix of important, approachable, and fun problems.
-In fact, I take the opportunity to present two problems below (a similar exposition of this problems is also available on my blog [?]).
+In fact, I take the opportunity to present two problems below that were also present in the other part of this class, on the Fall of 2016 (a similar exposition of this problems is also available on my blog [?]).